F-I-D-O/Manuals/manuals/Programming/C++/C++ Manual.md

 #### Deduction guides resolution
 **Note that CTAD is a process independent of the constructor overload!**.
 First an appropriate deduction guide is used to deduce the class template argumnets, this process can fail if there is no guide.
 Only then, the overload resolution begins.

-Most of the time, it is not so important and we can just look at the constructor that is chosen by the constructor overload resolution process and see the used deduction guids and consequently, the resulting template arguments. sometimes, however, this simplified understanding can lead to confusing results:
+Most of the time, it is not so important and we can just look at the constructor that is chosen by the constructor overload resolution process and see the used deduction guids and consequently, the resulting template arguments.
+Sometimes, however, this simplified understanding can lead to confusing results:
 ```cpp
 template<class C>
 class Wrapper{